 Then get into bed!
 Curology busts breakouts while you get your beauty rest.

-In the first few weeks of adjusting to Link topical acne prescription, it’s normal to get temporary dryness, increased breakouts, flaking, redness, mild itching, or stinging — especially if your formula contains tretinoin.
+In the first few weeks of adjusting to topical acne prescription, it’s normal to get temporary dryness, increased breakouts, flaking, redness, mild itching, or stinging — especially if your formula contains tretinoin.
 Your formula is hard at work clearing out dead cells and other debris, which is great news, but may cause some irritation or new breakouts (purging) along the way.

 And remember: we’ve got your back.
 If at any point you experience something more significant than the reactions described above, you can always chat with your provider.